harness/developer-hub/docs/service-reliability-management/monitored-service/monitored-service-metric-threshold.md

 1. Create a monitored service.

-2. Configure a threshold-compatible health source such as AppDynamics, Google Cloud Operations, Splunk, Dynatrace, SumoLogic, Splunk Observability (SignalFX), and Azure Monitor.
+2. Configure a threshold-compatible health source such as AppDynamics, Google Cloud Operations, Splunk, Dynatrace, SumoLogic, Splunk Observability (SignalFX), or Azure Monitor.

 3. Set up at least one metric for the monitored service.